 Camelot falls not because of external invasion but internal betrayal.
 Lancelot's love for Guinevere corrodes the fellowship.
 Mordred's treachery shatters the realm.
 The Round Table collapses under the weight of human frailty.

 Here the myth acquires its most enduring quality: tragedy.
 Arthur is not simply a victorious king.
 He is the once and future king, wounded and borne to Avalon.
-He will return when Britain needs him most.
-This motif of return is quintessentially British.
-It appears elsewhere—in legends of sleeping kings in Welsh mountains, in prophecies of restoration during periods of foreign rule.
-The hope of renewal through a lost monarch reveals a deep cultural longing for unity after division.
+He will return.
+Britain is not abandoned.
+It is merely between kings.

 Landscape, Legend, and Legitimacy

 Geography anchors the myth in physical space.
 In Wales, Arthur is woven into the landscape.
 Snowdonia holds cairns said to be his graves.
 Caerleon claims to be his court.
-In England, Glastonbury Abbey famously announced in 1191 that it had discovered Arthur’s bones.
+In England, Glastonbury Abbey famously announced in 1191 that it had discovered Arthur's bones.
 This was no pious accident.
-The abbey had burned down and required funds.
+The abbey had burned down in 1184 and required funds for rebuilding.
 Pilgrimage traffic surged.
 Myth served commerce as readily as politics.
+This cynical calculus tells us something true about how legends survive.
+They survive because they are useful.

-Sites such as Tintagel in Cornwall have yielded evidence of high-status occupation in the post-Roman period.
+Sites such as Tintagel have yielded evidence of high-status occupation in the post-Roman period.
 Yet archaeology offers atmosphere rather than certainty.
-No inscription declares Arthur’s reign.
+No inscription declares Arthur's reign.
 The legend endures precisely because it is not confined to proof.
+It belongs to something deeper: the realm of collective memory.

 Victorian Revival and Imperial Ideal